Mass media in Lebanon

-Lebanon is not only a regional center of media production but also one of the most liberal and free in the Middle East.
-Despite its small population and geographic size, Lebanon plays an influential role in the production of information in the Middle East and is "at the core of a regional media network with global implications".
+Mass media in Lebanon has been described as among the most liberal and free in the Middle East.
+Despite its small population and geographic size, Lebanon plays an influential role in the production of information in the region and sits at the "core of a regional media network with global implications".

 News agencies

 Lebanon has two state-owned news agencies: The National News Agency (NNA), an Arabic- and English-language newspaper that launched in 1961 and had about 600 subscribers in 1974, and Al-Markazia, known in English as the Central News Agency, publishes only in Arabic.